unrar/midb/README.md

 If you load a file that overrides hooks as well, you can have your custom MIDB API!

 Don't be hard on us for this not being *much* useful yet; it's officially coming on v2.0.0!

+### Hooks so far
+As of v1.1.1, there are two hooks available:

+* `after_get_all_entries`, ran after the `get_all_entries` method in the server model.
+* `format_field`, ran when returning the JSON response to a GET request.

+Sadly there's no more information about hooks at the moment; to understand how they work, checkout the `hooked.rb` and `addin.rb` files.
+When v2.0.0 is released we'll add a wiki page on hooks.

+The hooks implementation is [its-hookable](https://github.com/unrar/its-hookable)'s.